Skip to Content

 Pizza at Starita in Naples

-The multi-generation restaurant has been part of the city’s fabric since 1901.
-Made famous by the Vittorio De Sica film L’Oro di Napoli starring Sophia Loren, Starita has a full Napoli pizza menu featuring a variety of pies plus a range of classic Neapolitan starters.
+Located at the top of a steep hill in the Materdei neighborhood, Starita has been part of the city’s fabric since 1901.
+Made famous by the Vittorio De Sica film L’Oro di Napoli starring Sophia Loren, this multi-generation pizzeria serves a full pizza menu featuring a variety of pies plus a range of classic Neapolitan starters.
+Its signature pizza, the Montanara Starita, is a fried and baked beauty that’s topped with tangy tomato sauce, basil and two different cheeses.

-During our meal, we shared two pies, including a Marinara pie topped with the reddest Pomodoro tomatoes we’ve ever seen, plus some fried treats and craft beer.
+During our meal, we shared two pies, including an excellent Marinara pie topped with the reddest Pomodoro tomatoes we’ve ever seen, plus some fried treats and craft beer.
 Needless to say, we walked back down the hill in an attempt to burn off a few calories.

-Beyond Naples, Starita has locations in Milan, Turin and New York City.
+Beyond Naples, Starita has locations in Florence, Milan, Turin and Bangkok.
+Yes, Bangkok.

 Starita is located at Via Materdei, 27/28, 80136 Napoli, Italy.